computergeek66/pygame_galaga/README.md

 			 to decrease your testing time :)

 I'm sure there are many more!
 I've tried to resolve all the bugs and crashes encountered, but I'm not promising it's perfect.
-Please share your progress with me via Slack or email (trey@tech901.org).
+Please share your progress with me via Slack or email.
 I don't care how long after class it is, I want to hear from you!